ruchitha007/WA/Project/02/README.md

 assert(str === 'My favorite month is  but not the day 1 or the year 2016');
 ```

-## Problem 3: Fix `test-project2.js` to not pollute the global namespace (5 points)
+## Problem 3: Fix `test-project2.js` to not pollute the global namespace

 The test JavaScript file we give you (`test-project2.js`) declares numerous symbols in the global JavaScript namespace.
 For example, after the script is loaded the symbol `p1Message` appears in the global namespace.
 Another JavaScript file would then be able to access and change p1Message.
 Change `test-project2.js` to hide symbols in the global namespace yet keep the same checking functionality.
 This can be accomplished using the standard JavaScript module pattern using an anonymous function.
 This can also be accomplished by preventing hoisting.

-## Style Points (5 points)
+## Style

-These points will be awarded if your JavaScript code for the problems above is clean, readable, and ESLint warning-free.
+These requirements will be met if your JavaScript code for the problems above is clean, readable, and ESLint warning-free.

 ## Useful Hints